Equilibrium measures on trees: Abstract

 \section{Abstract}

-We give a characterization of equilibrium measures for $p$-capacities on the boundary of an infinite tree of locally bounded degree.
+We give a characterization of equilibrium measures for $p$-capacities on the boundary of an infinite tree of arbitrary (finite) local degree.
 For $p=2$, this provides, in the special case of trees, a converse to a theorem of Benjamini and Schramm, which interpretes the equilibrium measure of a planar graph's boundary in terms of square tilings of cylinders.